Forestry scientists research forest growth, wood processing, conservation and different types of trees, and how these can be used.

 - study the impact of forestry on communities, and the impact of communities on forests

-- study parts of the forestry industry such as transport of forest products or export of wood and paper products
+- study parts of the forestry industry such as forest product transport, or wood and paper product export

 - write and publish reports on research findings.